-The next era of computing is envisioned to be that of utility computing [1].
+Recent technological advances in Grid computing [1] enable the on-demand provisioning and sharing of computing resources, thus transforming computing services to be more commoditized utilities similar to that of real-world utilities, such as water, electricity, gas, and telephony.
+Hence, the next era of computing is envisioned to be that of utility computing [2].
 The vision of utility computing is to provide computing services to users on demand and charge them based on their usage and Quality of Service (QoS) expectations.
 Users no longer have to invest heavily in or maintain their own computing infrastructure.
 Instead, they employ computing services offered by providers to execute their applications.
-This commoditized computing model thus strengthens the case to charge users via metered usage [2], just like in real-world utilities.
-In other words, users only have to pay for what they use.